wpwoodjr/Stereo-Image-Combiner/README.md

-# Image Combiner
+# Stereo Image Combiner

 A simple web-based tool for combining two images side by side with customizable options.
+Particularly useful for stereo slide pairs.

 ## Overview